Zimbabwe and the Commonwealth of Nations: Zimbabwe and the Harare Declaration

 In recent times, Zimbabwe has dominated the agendas of most Commonwealth Heads of Government Meetings (CHOGMs).
-President Robert Mugabe's government is accused of abusing human rights, rigging elections, undermining the Zimbabwean economy.
+President Robert Mugabe's government was accused of abusing human rights, rigging elections, undermining the Zimbabwean economy.
 The matters his Government is accused of contravene the basic principles of the Commonwealth, as outlined in the Harare Declaration, issued at the 1991 CHOGM in (ironically enough) Zimbabwe's capital, Harare.

 After the Zimbabwean people rejected Mugabe's proposed new constitution in a February 2000 referendum, the situation deteriorated rapidly, as violence against opponents increased.
 To address these issues, in September 2001, Zimbabwe sent a delegation to meet with the Commonwealth Ministerial Action Group (CMAG), which is responsible for upholding the Harare Declaration.
 Zimbabwe promised to end the violence and defend human rights, as required of them as Commonwealth members, but failed to do so.
 As a result, the United Kingdom pushed to suspend Zimbabwe from the Commonwealth.
 This has been characterised by Mugabe, and South African President Thabo Mbeki, as a neo-colonial campaign, but this is derided as ungrounded revionism and racist itself.